github-changelog-generator/github-changelog-generator/README.md

 ### GitHub token

-GitHub only allows only 50 unauthenticated requests per hour.
+GitHub only allows 50 unauthenticated requests per hour.
 Therefore, it's recommended to run this script with authentication by using a **token**.

 Here's how: